-About Scott Shaw
+Scott Shaw Biography

+Scott Shaw was born in Los Angeles, California.
+He is a prolific Author, Actor, Filmmaker, Composer, Artist, Journalist, and Photographer.
+He is also a Seminar, College, and University Instructor.
 During his youth Shaw became involved with two primary elements that have come to define much of his life.
 The first was the Martial Arts and the second was Eastern Mysticism.

 Shaw's primary academic background is the Social Sciences and the Humanities, though he now predominately teaches courses on the Cinematic Arts.
-His undergraduate study focused on Cultural Geography, while his graduate study took place in Herbology, Cultural and Urban Geography, Humanities, with a focus on Literature, and Asian Studies.
+His undergraduate study focused on Cultural Geography, while his graduate study took place in Cultural and Urban Geography, Herbology, Humanities, (with a focus on Literature), and Asian Studies.